panoply/syncify/docs/src/views/docs/features/shared-schema.md

 # Shared Schema

-Syncify provides an elegant and simple solution for Shared Section Schema.
-Shared Schemas are a superset implementation that provides developers a refined way to reuse schema `settings` and `blocks` across multiple sections.
-Syncify supports this capability using an isolation → injection approach wherein schema structures written in external JSON files can be injected into section `{% schema %}` tags.
+Syncify offers an elegant and straightforward solution for Shared Section Schema.
+Shared Schemas are a superset implementation that provides developers with a refined method to reuse schema `settings` and `blocks` across multiple sections.
+Syncify supports this capability using an isolation → injection approach, where schema structures written in external JSON files can be injected into section `{liquid} {% schema %}` tags.

-The internal structure of shared schema files use a simple `key` → `value` (object) pattern that is similar to how we define `presets` in section schema.
-Importing shared schemas into `{% schema %}` tags is made possible using a reference `$ref` key and injection value expression that allows for cherry picking different structures within schema files.
+The internal structure of shared schema files uses a simple **key** → **value** (object) pattern, similar to how we define `presets` in section schemas.
+Importing shared schemas into `{liquid} {% schema %}` tags is made possible using a reference `$ref` key and an injection value expression, allowing for the selective inclusion of different structures within schema files.

 #### Motivation